Mission & Vision

 2018 saw the start of major changes in the end-of-life tire industry in Canada’s largest province, with new legislation implemented under Ontario’s Resource Recovery and Circular Economy Act, 2016 (RRCEA).
 The tire recycling program operating under the province’s former legislation ceased operations on December 31, 2018.
 In its place, multiple new organizations emerged to serve as Producer Responsibility Organizations (PROs) which submit documentation to Ontario’s Resource Productivity Recovery Authority (RPRA) to demonstrate compliance with regulations in place to implement the RRCEA.
 The list of registered PROs is available on the RPRA website.

 Ontario’s new model may influence the face of tire recycling in Canada and CATRA is monitoring the impacts of this development.

 It goes without saying that what goes onto a vehicle must eventually come off, and even more importantly, something must be done with it.
 When it comes to tires, that involves recycling, and that is CATRA's focus because we are the Canadian Association of Tire Recycling Agencies.

 Recycling is not new but the number of people joining the effort to improve our use of natural resources and protect our environment grows each year.
-Canada's tire programs' success is built on the willingness of people to do the right thing with their old tires.
+The success of Canada's tire programs is built on the willingness of people to do the right thing with their old tires.
 Those individual efforts may seem too small to count, but the reality is that whether you are a business or a DIY consumer, your efforts play a huge part in ensuring those scrap tires don't end up littered across our beautiful countryside.